lant/maelstrom-java/README.md

 In the `com.github.lant.maelstrom.example` package you'll find an Example that solves exercise 1 and 2.

-In your `main` method you'd need to use the two main classes:
+In your `main` method you'd need to use two classes:

 ```java
 public static void main(String[] args) throws Exception {